mcollina/bloomrun/README.md

 <a name="add"></a>
 ### instance.add(pattern [,payload])

-Adds a pattern to the Bloomrun instance.
+Adds a pattern to the __bloomrun__ instance.
 You can also provide an alternative payload to return instead of the pattern itself.
 This allows pattern based retrieval of objects.
 If no payload is provided the pattern itself will be returned.